Royal-Pizza/frontend/README.md

 ### Backend & Database

 The Java/Spring backend and PostgreSQL database must be running.
+You also need to clone the **backend** repository for local development.

 **Quick setup with Docker Compose:**
 ```bash